sourcegraph/about/blogposts/2021/career-framework.md

 A framework forces managers to compare their assessment of how someone is doing and compare that to an objective list of expectations.
 Cultural differences, for example, can produce different assessments.

-Our working group, based on their own experiences, noted that what's considered a positive statement in Germany, for example, might be different from what's considered a positive statement in the U.S. (Patrick, who lives in Germany, pointed out this particular dynamic).
+Our working group, based on their own experiences, noted that what’s considered a positive statement in Germany, for example, might be different from what’s considered a positive statement in the U.S. (Patrick, who lives in Germany, pointed out this particular dynamic).
 In other words, what might feel like the straight reporting of facts in one culture might feel like bragging in another culture.

 The framework provided concreteness, which shifted the evaluation process closer to objectivity.
 With a set of example behaviors, managers can check their subjective opinions against specific, concrete models.